 ingredients you’ll need

-- Milk: I like using almond milk but you can swap it out for dairy milk or another non-dairy milk like soy milk or oat milk.
+• Milk: I like using almond milk but you can swap it out for dairy milk or another non-dairy milk.

-- Maple Syrup: maple syrup is going to give some natural sweetness and you can’t forget to drizzle a little on top just before serving!
+• Maple Syrup: syrup is going to give some natural sweetness.
+You can’t forget to drizzle a little on top just before serving!
 (You can swap it out for brown sugar if needed).

 Fresh or Frozen Blueberries